 Despite agreeing to stay off Sioux reservation lands, the Custer Expedition was a deliberate violation of the treaty.
 In this case the US government’s failure to honor and comply with its own treaty became a massive liability.

 The Sioux nation believed that the US violated the 1868 Treaty of Fort Laramie and unjustly seized their sacred lands in the Black Hills in 1877.
 This would occur two more times in 1889 and 1910, each time the Sioux losing more and more land.3

 By the 20th century the Sioux took their fight to the US Court system.
 In 1920 the Sioux nation won the right to file a lawsuit against the United States in US Claims Court.

 The Supreme Court ruled that the US government needed to pay the Sioux nation fair market value for their lands, plus 5% annual interest.
-The land was valued at $17.5M in 1877 and 103 years of interest would nearly be an additional $100M.
+The land was valued at $17.5M in 1877 and 103 years of interest translated to an additional $100M.

 However, the Sioux nation refused the payment.
 They argued that the land was never for sale and thus the lands should be returned to them instead.
-The dispute is still unresolved, and the payment to the Sioux is still owed.
+To this day the federal government still owes payment to the Sioux.